 Open Jaw Flight Tickets

-Open Jaw Tickets are a type of ticket that not all travelers don’t know about – and it is our favorite way to save time and money.
-How Open Jaw Tickets work is just like buying two one-way flights, but they are purchased together on the same ticket, so it’s usually much cheaper.
+Open Jaw Tickets are a somewhat secret way to save time and money.
+These are purchased together on the same ticket, so it’s usually much cheaper.

 When searching for Open Jaw Tickets using an airfare search engine, like Skyscanner, select the Multi City option to find the best routes and prices.